learnk8s/spring-boot-k8s-hpa/README.md

 You should install `jq` — a lightweight and flexible command-line JSON processor.

 You can find more [info about `jq` on the official website](https://github.com/stedolan/jq).

-You should install `cfssl` - a command line tool and an HTTP API server for signing, verifying, and bundling TLS certificates.

-You can find more [info about `jq` on the official website](https://github.com/cloudflare/cfssl).

 ## Installing Custom Metrics Api